 - Heat oven to 400°F.

-- In a small bowl, combine minced garlic, thyme, salt, pepper, cloves and 1 tbsp of oil.
+- In a small bowl, combine minced garlic, thyme, salt, pepper, cloves and 1 tablespoon of oil.
 Rub evenly over outside of pork loin roast.

-- Heat remaining tbsp of oil in heavy-bottomed Dutch oven over medium-high heat.
+- Heat remaining tablespoon of oil in heavy-bottomed Dutch oven over medium-high heat.
 Sear pork for 2-3 minutes per side.
 Remove to a plate.

 - Turn heat to low and add wine to pot.
 Scrape the browned bits from the bottom of the pot with a wooden spoon to deglaze.
 Add onion, fennel, apple, vinegar, salt and pepper and stir, cooking 5 minutes.